Apache Spark using Scala

 - Creating temporary view on top of dataframe and start writing your ANSII standard SQL queries to process your data

-- Interoperability – Converting RDD to Dataset and vese versa, Dataframe to Dataset and vise versa
+- Interoperability – Converting RDD to Dataset and vice versa, Dataframe to Dataset and vice versa

-- Using both RDD like functional transformations and Dataframe’s SQL like operations with Dataset
+- Using both RDD like functional transformations and Dataframe’s DSL & SQL like operations on Datasets

 PART – 4: Structured Streaming: